elysiandb/elysian-gate/README.md

 ### Philosophy

 ElysianGate transforms distributed ElysianDB clusters into a single, coherent system.
-It focuses on simplicity, visibility, and reliability, ensuring every node stays synchronized and every query is consistently served.
+It focuses on simplicity, visibility, and reliability, ensuring every node stays synchronized, every read operation is balanced, and every write is safely replicated even under transient network conditions.